joyenjoye/scala/docs/functional_programming_in_scala/collections.md

 fruit.sorted // List[String] = List(apple, orange, pear, pineapple)
 ```

-groupBy is available on Scala collections.
-It partitions a collection into a
-map of collections according to a discriminator function f.
+`groupBy` is available on Scala collections.
+It partitions a collection into a map of collections according to a *discriminator function f*.

 ```scala
 fruit.groupBy(_.head)// Map[Char, List[String]] = HashMap(a -> List(apple), p -> List(pear, pineapple), o -> List(orange))